Best Wishes from Germany

 - Robert Koch-Institut based in Berlin – which continuously records the current situation, evaluates all information, assesses the risk for the population in Germany and provides recommendations for the expert public.

 - John Hopkins University based in Baltimore, Maryland (USA) – the world’s leading medical Corona virus resource center, which statistically records and monitors Corona cases worldwide and coordinates the latest information and current studies on the COVID19 pandemic.

 - Clinics and Hospitals that can provide intensive medical care for people who are seriously ill with a Corona infection, e.g. the Universitäts-Klinikum Eppendorf (UKE) in Hamburg, the Charité in Berlin or the Medizinische Hochschule Hannover (MHH) – to mention just a few among many others – as well as doctors’ surgeries in which slightly ill patients receive medical care.

-- Medical Emergency Service (i.e. telephone number 116117 of the Kassenärztliche Vereinigung Hamburg) – telephone contact point and initial consultation if a Corona infection is suspected and coordination of initial measures.
+- Medical Emergency Service (i.e. the Kassenärztliche Vereinigung Hamburg) – telephone contact point and initial consultation if a Corona infection is suspected and coordination of initial measures.

 - Federal Ministry of Health (BMG) based in Berlin – the highest federal authority of the Federal Republic of Germany for the German public health care system.

 - World Health Organization (WHO) based in Geneva (Switzerland) – United Nations coordinating authority for international public health, significantly involved in the worldwide coordination of national and international efforts to combat the COVID19 pandemic.

 The situation in the German public health care system in the face of the Corona crisis is extremely critical and will probably continue to deteriorate in the coming days, weeks and perhaps months.
 Here are a few exemplary aspects: